sbunhill/CodeBaseOnePublic/Readme.md

 ## Appsettings

 Will need to provide appsettings to run this project.
+The appsettings.json file should be self-explanatory.
 In a live deployment we would be using a secrets store.

 <br/>